Cluster equivalence and graded derived equivalence: Abstract

 Using this recognition theorem we give a precise criterion when two cluster equivalent algebras are derived equivalent.
 For a given algebra we further describe all the derived equivalent algebras which have the same canonical cluster tilting object in their generalized cluster category.

-Finally we show that if two cluster equivalent algebras are not derived equivalent, then (under certain conditions) the algebras can be graded in such a way that the categories of graded modules are derived equivalent.
+Finally we show that in general, if two algebras are cluster equivalent, then (under certain conditions) the algebras can be graded in such a way that the categories of graded modules are derived equivalent.
 To this end we introduce mutation of graded quivers with potential, and show that this notion reflects mutation in derived categories.